 The container-level Analytics tab allows you to gauge app adoption, engagement, and other metrics in real-time so you can get a high-level overview of your multi-event app's performance.
-Here, you can segment by type of activity, and view stats by month, week or day.
+Here, you can segment your stats by the type of activity, and view numbers by month, week or day.
 The top of this dashboard will show the number of downloads, profiles created, posts, and session engagement:

 It's important to note that the metrics available at the container-level Analytics tab differ slightly from what's available at the event-level analytics dashboard.
 The event-level Analytics allow you to view more granular data specific to that event, such as social feature engagement, leaderboard progress, and session feedback.
 We have more on how to view the event-level reporting here.